r0hanshah/Into-the-Deep-A-Command-F-Murder-Mystery/readme.md

 ## General info
 This is our entry for SwampHacks IX 2023!
 We made a text-based murder mystery story with a unique traversal method.

+Search unique keywords to slowly reveal more and more of the story.

 ## Technologies
 Project is created with: